lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 }
 ```

 #### 2.5.
-New methods for getting deposit blocks
+New deposit parameters

-Two new external methods for getting module's min deposit block distance and max deposits per block should be implemented.
+It is proposed to move the parameters `maxDepositsPerBlock` and `minDepositBlockDistance` from DSM to the Staking Router level.
+Modules with different properties have different risks when making deposits, so these parameters can be different for different modules.
+More reasons for this change are provided in the [DSM specification](https://hackmd.io/@lido/rJrTnEc2a#Deposit).
+New methods for getting these new parameters also should be implemented.

 ```solidity
 function getStakingModuleMinDepositBlockDistance(uint256 _stakingModuleId) external view returns (uint256) {